Eceptonsu/CPSC_583_Final_Project_KG/README.md

 For the rest of the dependencies

+### Warning

+Some code requires ogb==1.2.4 while others work fine with the newest version

 ## Running the Project
 Please refer to the individual README.md files in the [MovieLens](https://github.com/Eceptonsu/CPSC_583_Final_Project_KG/tree/main/MovieLens) and [obgl-biokg](https://github.com/Eceptonsu/CPSC_583_Final_Project_KG/tree/main/ogbl-biokg) directories for separate instructions